RC2014Z80/picoterm/README.md

 ## How it works
 * Textmode version (from v1.1) allows choice of green, amber or white on black, by holding button A, B or C on power-up. (choice is remembered).
+* Configuration menu is available via CTRL+SHIFT+M (configuration can be stored in Flash)
 * VGA generation starts at power-up
 * Pico LED blinks --> no USB device/keyboard attached
 * Pico LED off --> USB device/keyboard connected